-The Wild Practice is a monthly rewilding club that will incorporate the wild into your everyday life and help you regain your natural human fitness through regular participation in hunter-gatherer activities.
+The Wild Practice is a monthly rewilding group that will incorporate the wild into your everyday life and help you regain your natural human fitness through regular participation in hunter-gatherer activities.

 A foraging life is deeply satisfying.
 Each month brings another plant, fish or animal into focus and there is a comfort and deep sense of belonging when that time of year comes around again, palpable excitement at the prospect of each new harvest.
 The Wild Practice is based around foraging for the abundant, nutrient dense foods in each month.

 But life as a forager is not just about food, it’s also about moving in the landscape as we go about the harvesting and processing of nature’s gifts.
 Nourishment happens on many levels.
 Our hunter-gatherer ancestors were toned and fit, shaped by their adaptation to the environment and the tasks they engaged in on a regular basis to procure food.
 Walking, carrying, climbing, stalking, squatting, ground-sitting, moving constantly, in tune with the earth, at ease in body and mind.

 Our monthly Wild Practice will open a doorway to wild health.